-My name is Colin MacGregor Stevens and I worked in museums, archives and historic sites for 40-years, mainly as a Curator.
+My name is Colin MacGregor Stevens and I worked in museums, archives and historic sites for about 45-years (as of 2020-05-13), mainly as a Curator.
 I studied museology at university and took many training courses during my career.
 I worked at sixteen facilities, including historical societies, maritime museums, military museum, police museum, city museums, city archives and national historic sites.
 I worked in most types of museum jobs, from summer student, to tour guide and all the way up to Manager and Executive Director.
 As a result I have gained a wide variety of experience.
 I have also visited well over 200 museums across North America and in Europe.

 “Those who do not know the past are condemned to repeat history.”
 Sadly I see the same mistakes being repeated over and over again.
 The price of these needless mistakes is dysfunctional buildings, wasted resources many thousands ( and dare I say millions) of dollars, endangered collections, lost history and burnt out staff.

 When I started out in the museum field, we learned from teachers, books, courses and above all, from mentors – people who had worked in the museums and archives field for decades.
 My generation felt that we knew everything the day we retired.
 Today’s generations seem to believe that they know everything the day that they graduate and what they don’t know, they can look up on the Internet.